V2dha/Hospital-Database-Management/README.md

-# Hospital Database Management
+<h1> Hospital Database Management </h1>

  Hospital Management system is a Tkinter based (Python module) application that can be used by any library to :-

  o New Registration
  Enter Patient’s name and other details to book an appointment

  o View Registration
  Enter Patient’s name to view the required appointment

+<h2> Image Preview </h2>

 ![Welcome Page](/Welcome.png)